openspending/ckanext-budgets/README.rst

    with the English description of those statuses as values.
 Use this if you want to translate description into another language (status keys should remain intact).
+-  **ckan.budgets.default.country** - Country code of a default country which is auto-selected.
+-  **ckan.budgets.default.currency** - Currency code of a default currency
+   which is auto-selected.

 License
 -------